wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ------------------------------------

-<span style="color:red">**To ahcieve the objective of a text file saved on your laptop with your configuration data, please follow all of these 8 bullet-pointed steps**</span>
+<span style="color:red">**To achieve the objective of a text file saved on your laptop with your configuration data, please follow all of these 8 bullet-pointed steps**</span>

-- Open up an empty text document on your laptop and make up a username, password and ssh port for your prospective build machine.
-Find the ip address of your laptop by going to [whats my ip](https://www.whatsmyip.com) and enter the ip address of your laptop into your empty text document, for example,
+- The system needs from you a sample username, a secure password, the ssh port that you want to connect with and the IP address of your laptop.
+  You can provide a username of your own choosing, here I chose to make the username "nuocial-deployer" You can provide a password of your own choosing, here I chose to use the password "gdjkbcijbue2hhfdy3e8" You can choose an appropriate SSH port number I chose to make mine "1035" You need to find out what the IP address of your laptop is which you can find out by going to [whats my ip](https://www.whatsmyip.com) in your browser

 >       "Username: nuocial-deployer"
 >       "Password: gdjkbcijbue2hhfdy3e8"
 >       "Port: 1035"
 >       "Laptop IP: 111.111.111.111"

-- Setup an account with Linode [Linode](https://www.linode.com) - make a note in your text document that you opened in 1. of the username of your Linode account, for example,
+- If you haven't got a user account with Linode, setup an account with them which you can do at  [Linode](https://www.linode.com)
+  The systemm will need to know the username of your linode account (in other words, the username that you used to register with).
+Here I chose the username of my linode account to be "nuocialdeployer".
+Make a note of your linode account username in the text file on your laptop.
+  The system will also need to know the email address that you registered when you created your Linode account.
+For me, the email address is "nuocialdeployer@gmail.com"

+These values should be added to the text file on your laptop

 >        "Linode account username : nuocialdeployer"

- and the email address you used to register your linode account under  for example,

 >        "Linode account email address : nuocialdeployer@gmail.com"

-- Setup a pair of [SSH Keys](https://webdock.io/en/docs/webdock-control-panel/shell-users-and-sudo/set-up-an-ssh-key) on your laptop if you haven't already - make a note in your text document that you opened in 1 of the full public key part of the key pair you just generated for example,
+- If you haven't got an appropriate ssh key pair on your laptop, you can follow the "Generate an SSH Key Pair" section if you your laptop is a Linux or a mac based machine and a "Generate a key pair with Putty" section if your laptop machine is a Windows based machine in [this](https://www.linode.com/docs/guides/use-public-key-authentication-with-ssh/) document.
+You then need to make a note of the public key that you either already had or that you have generated freshly for this demo set and store it in the credentials file you are building on your laptop.

 >        "Laptop public key : ssh-rsa AAAAB3MbsHaC1Jc2EAA......8X8TGp19n root@penguin"

 - Setup Object Storage for your account if its not already setup according to [Object Storage Setup](https://www.linode.com/docs/products/storage/object-storage/get-started/#generate-an-access-key) - make a note in your text document of the access key and the secret key for your object storage, for example,

 >        "Object Storage access key : PJX1HOLT157FQ9WCQ52K "

-and

 >        "Object Storage secret key: malXD6aIPRAlxR2zU3IrpDDFWbNSLoGKLA6T1JeP"

-- Generate a personal access token with all read and write permissions granted according to [Generate Personal Access Token](https://www.linode.com/docs/products/tools/api/guides/manage-api-tokens/#create-an-api-token) - make a  note of your PAT in your text document for example,
+- Generate a personal access token with (for the simplicity of this demo, in production you should use the principle of least privileges) all read and write permissions granted according to [Generate Personal Access Token](https://www.linode.com/docs/products/tools/api/guides/manage-api-tokens/#create-an-api-token) - make a note of your PAT in your text document for example,

 >        "Linode Personal Access Token : 23c8b26866a9fd81634a83182da5e1193bcc73d731d9224732159a8e31989d29"

-- Purchase a domain if you don't have one and change the nameservers of the domain to "**ns1.linode.com, ns2.linode.com, ns3.linode.com, ns4.linode.com and ns5.linode.com**" with your domain registrar (if you don't know how to purchase a domain and change its active nameservers, then, this toolkit probably isn't suitable for you).
+- Purchase a domain if you don't have one [fasthosts](www.fasthosts.co.uk) and change the nameservers of the domain to "**ns1.linode.com, ns2.linode.com, ns3.linode.com, ns4.linode.com and ns5.linode.com**" with your domain registrar (if you don't know how to purchase a domain and change its active nameservers, then, this toolkit probably isn't suitable for you).

-- You now need to make a note of the domain name you are using to deploy to, for example, if I have just purchased as set up a domain "**nuocial.org.uk**" in step 6, my intended domain name for my final website to be available at might be "**demo.nuocial.org.uk**" so make a note in your text file
+- You now need to make a note of the domain name you are using to deploy to, for example, if I have just purchased as set up a domain "**nuocial.org.uk**" and my intended domain name for my final demo website is to be available at"**demo.nuocial.org.uk**" I need to  make a note of this in my text file

 >        "Live Domain Name: demo.nuocial.org.uk"